 HEALTH INFORMATICS, M.S.
+Graduate Certificate in Online Data Analytics in Health Care

 Program Mission

 The mission of the Master of Science in Health Informatics (MSHI) program is to provide students with high quality education and training that will make them valuable employees in today's data- and information-driven health care enterprises.